cuba-platform/admin-tools-addon/README.md

 #### Logging

-See logging information in the `app.log` file.
+Logging information is available in the `app.log` file.

 ##### Successful import